Larry Bird: Early life

-Bird was born in West Baden Springs, Indiana, to Georgia (née Kerns) and Claude Joseph "Joe" Bird, a veteran of the Korean War.
-Bird's parents were of Irish, Scottish and some Native American descent.
-He has four brothers and a sister.
+Bird was born December 7, 1956, in West Baden Springs, Indiana, to Georgia Marie (née Kerns; 1930–1996) and Claude Joseph "Joe" Bird (1926–1975), a veteran of World War II and the Korean War.
+His parents were of Irish, Scottish and Native American descent.
+Bird has four brothers and a sister.

-He was raised in nearby French Lick, where his mother worked two jobs to support Larry and his five siblings.
-Bird has said that being poor as a child still motivates him "to this day".
-Georgia and Joe divorced when Larry was in high school, and Joe died by suicide about a year later.
+Bird was raised in nearby French Lick, where his mother worked two jobs to support Larry and his five siblings.
+Bird has said that being poor as a child still motivates him "to this day."
+Georgia and Joe divorced when Larry was in high school, and Joe committed suicide in February 1975.

-Larry used basketball as an escape from his family troubles, starring for Springs Valley High School and averaging 31 points, 21 rebounds, and 4 assists as a senior on his way to becoming the school's all-time scoring leader.

-Bird's youngest brother, Eddie Bird, also played basketball at Indiana State University.
+Bird used basketball as an escape from his family troubles, starring for Springs Valley High School (Class of 1974) and averaging 31 points, 21 rebounds, and 4.0 assists as a senior on his way to becoming the school's all-time scoring leader.
+Bird wore the jersey number 33 in high school because his brother Mark had previously had it; he kept that number through his college and professional career.
+According to Bird, he grew up as a huge fan of the Indiana Pacers in the American Basketball Association (ABA) and the 6'9 center Mel Daniels, who represented his first exposure to professional basketball.
+Bird's youngest brother, Eddie, also played basketball at Indiana State University, where Daniels would coincidentally become an assistant coach to the young Larry once he played there.